LankeyBoard/RulesGraph/generalRules.md

 slug: LEVEL-RULE-DESC

 ruleType: RULE\
-As your character grows more powerful and experienced you gain levels, unlocking new abilities based on your class.
+As your character grows more powerful and experienced you gain levels, unlocking new abilities and increasing your Health and Stamina based on your [class](/rules/classes).
 The current rules go from level 1-8.

 ## Lineage